A Tasmanian Icon

 Over time cutting propagation has been refined and semi-hardwood tip and stem cuttings dipped with Clonex Purple® have been found to produce the best results.
 Cuttings are generally taken in January and February and placed in a 50:50 perlite and washed river sand mix and placed under mist, raised slightly above bottom heat.
 They can take up to 12 months to root and have a strike rate of between 60% and 80%.
 Leaf cuttings have been trialled, and while they produce roots, only one has ever produced a shoot.
 Whilst the strike rate is reasonably good, Lomatia tasmanica resents root disturbance, and major losses occur when potting on.
 To overcome this, in part, the cuttings are originally placed in individual potting cells, rather than punnets.

 Problems still exist when potting on to tubes and larger pot sizes and this combined with the sensitivity to changes in moisture and humidity make it very difficult to maintain in pot culture.
 An example of the sensitivity to root disturbance can be seen in the loss of the last plant propagated in 1994, which survived potting on over time to a 20” pot, but died following disturbance to the surface soil to remove a coating of liverworts in 2007.
-At present the RTBG holds 46 pots of varying sizes in the Nursery under shade, the oldest surviving from propagation in 1998 is about 90cm tall.
+At present the oldest surviving plant from propagation in 1998 is about 1.5m tall.

 As well as being tricky in pot culture, Lomatia tasmanica has also proven even more difficult to maintain in the ground.
 Only specimens that have been grafted on to a rootstock of another Tasmanian species, Lomatia tinctoria, have survived in the ground.
 The grafting technique was developed by local nurseryman Ken Gillanders who has used a side wedge graft.
-Ken has worked with RTBG propagator Lorraine Perrins over the past few years to produce plants that can hopefully be used as in-ground stock plants.
 Grafting is done in February with cuttings of 3 to 4 buds of both species.
 The graft union is placed below the mix, which is the same as used for traditional cuttings.
-One of the problems has been matching the size of the scion and rootstock and the RTBG will trial the Chilean species Lomatia ferruginea, which is as robust as Lomatia tasmanica, next year.
+One of the problems has been matching the size of the scion and rootstock and the RTBG will trial the Chilean species Lomatia ferruginea, as a potential root stock.

 A grafted specimen of L.tasmanica onto L.tinctoria.
 Photo – N.Tapson

 Various treatments have been trialled to overcome this with an incremental improvement in survivorship in vitro.
-This work will continue, but again a shortage of material is a problem, and trials can only be carried out once a year.
-This has generally been done in August when the material on the RTBG plants is relatively soft and before flowering occurs.
+This work has generally been done in August when the material on the plants is relatively soft and before flowering occurs.
+Unfortunately, this program was discontinued by UTas in 2019.

 Investigating Pollen Viability